hanabi/hanabi.github.io/Reference.md

 ### The Scream Discard Chop Move (Deliberately Discarding Instead of Playing)

+* See the *Trash Chop Move* section above for an explanation on what a *Chop Move* is.
 * The *Chop Move* outlined above is a tool to save multiple cards with one clue.
 However, sometimes you may not have a clue at all.
 One way to solve this situation is with a special kind of discard.
 * Typically, discarding is a last resort.
 So, if you have a known playable card in your hand, you can send a powerful message to your teammate by discarding instead.
 This is called a *Scream Discard*.
 Since your teammate expected you to play the card, it is like screaming at them to let them know that things are very bad.
 * The player being "screamed at" should permanently move their chop by one position.